DR Congo Confines, Disinfects Business District To Fight Virus - UrduPoint

 DR Congo Confines, Disinfects Business District To Fight Virus

-Kinshasa on Monday closed off its upmarket business district for two weeks and began a large-scale disinfection operation in a bid to clean up DR Congo's main suspected source of coronavirus

-Kinshasa, (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :Kinshasa on Monday closed off its upmarket business district for two weeks and began a large-scale disinfection operation in a bid to clean up DR Congo's main suspected source of coronavirus.
+Kinshasa, April 6 (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :Kinshasa on Monday closed off its upmarket business district for two weeks and began large-scale disinfection in a bid to root out DR Congo's main suspected source of coronavirus.

-Access to Gombe, which houses the country's main institutions and foreign embassies, was barricaded off to everyone except local residents with a pass, an AFP journalist saw.
+Access to Gombe, which houses the country's main institutions, banks and foreign embassies as well as upscale homes, was barricaded off to everyone except local residents and key workers, an AFP journalist saw.

 "The choice of this district is linked to the fact that it's from Gombe that the virus is spreading little by little to other districts," the health authorities said in a daily statement.

-"Massive disinfection has been scheduled during this period.
-The offices and main buildings in Gombe district are concerned.
-Once everything has been cleaned in Gombe, other areas will targeted," it said.
+"Massive disinfection of the offices and main buildings in Gombe district has been scheduled during this period.
+Once everything has been cleaned in Gombe, other areas will be targeted," it said.

-On Thursday, Kinshasa Governor Gentiny Ngobila announced that Gombe, one of the capital's 26 districts, would be "placed in quarantine" from April 6-20.
+On Thursday, Kinshasa Governor Gentiny Ngobila announced that Gombe, one of the capital's 26 districts, would be "placed in quarantine" from April 6 to 20.

 The district "is considered to be the epicentre of the epidemic in the city," he said.